Custom Aluminum Fabrication Service

 From metal extrusion to custom fabrication, we can handle it all.Get a quote

-If your business is looking for high-quality aluminum fabrication in Schaumburg or surrounding areas, Schaumburg Specialties would love to assist you!
+If your business is looking for high-quality aluminum fabrication we’d love to assist you.
 Our entire team is committed to using our unmatched commitment and experience to produce long-lasting products for your business.
-We’ve harnessed our decades of experience and raw passion into our production efforts.
-Whether you have a small, one-off project or you’re hoping to find a company to help with multiple upcoming aluminum fabrication projects, you can expect us to deliver unmatched results.
+We’ve harnessed decades of experience and raw passion into our production efforts.

 Advantages Of Aluminum